JanBurp/FlexyAdmin/readme.txt

 /site/helpers/ 											- here you can put your own CodeIgniter helpers /site/models/ 											- here you can put your own CodeIgniter models /site/libraries/										- here you can put your own CodeIgniter libraries and frontend modules (which are special libraries)
-/site/plugins/											- here you can put admin plugins (models for the backend) /site/views/												- folder with all your views, where the html sits with some php /site/views/site.php								- this is you main view
+/site/views/												- folder with all your views, where the html sits with some php /site/views/site.php								- this is you main view